 In addition to astronomical maintenance fees, the value of your timeshare decreases dramatically the instant you purchase it.
 Therefore, in the unlikely event that you are able to sell your timeshare, you will only be able to do so after taking a significant loss.
 Taken together, these two factors make selling a timeshare extremely difficult.
 People just don’t want to take on your financial burden in much the same way that you no longer want to continue to suffer under it.

 So, if you’ve signed a contract making you and your family the permanent owners of the property, what are your options?
 Well, resale listing companies have very little incentive to follow through with their promise to sell your property; most donation options are scams that will land you in hot water with the IRS; and failing to keep up with your timeshare obligations will lead to a foreclosure that could potentially destroy your credit.

 Newton Group Transfers is NOT a resale listing agency or a donation company looking to scam you by falsely appraising your timeshare.
 We are a timeshare transfer company with a sterling reputation within the industry.
 We take an honest approach with our customers to completely transfer the deed from timeshare owners who have paid their mortgage in full.
 We are an experienced group of veterans of the timeshare transfer industry with a universal reputation of integrity based on our core values of accountability and transparency.
-We’ve built a culture of good faith between ourselves and our clients based on our 100% Satisfaction Guarantee and an A+ rating from the Better Business Bureau.

 We have our client’s best interests in mind, and we will work tirelessly and honestly to remove you from your timeshare obligation.
 So please contact us today at (877) 354-4321 to free yourself from your timeshare ownership.